 The equipment alone for a hot dog business cost more than the loan that his father gave him.
 But he didn’t give up.
 He found his inspiration for Jimmy John’s at a sandwich shop.
 After discovering the lower costs of owning one, Liautaud developed his own menu and saw his future in the sandwich business.

 The first Jimmy John’s Gourmet Sandwiches location opened in Charleston, Ill., in January 1983.
 The original menu consisted of four sandwiches, – The Pepe, Totally Tuna, Turkey Tom, and Vito – which are still made the same way today.
 No customers came in on the first day the shop was opened, so Liautaud turned to guerilla marketing tactics.
 He went to surrounding businesses and gave out samples of his sandwiches.
 Word spread, and the business became a success.

-Over the next four decades, the sub franchise expanded to 2,800 stores in 43 states, according to its website.
+Over the next four decades, the sub franchise expanded to over 2,800 stores in 48 states, according to its website.
 The key to Liautaud’s success is no secret: hard work and determination.

 Liautaud and Hard Work